AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 #### Reliability & Performance 2*

-These servers provide reliable and fast DNS lookups without blocking any specific categories and also prevent redirecting NXDomain (Non-existing Domain) responses to landing pages.
+These servers provide reliable and fast DNS lookups without blocking any specific categories and also prevent redirecting NXDomain (non-existent domain) responses to landing pages.

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|